samuelduchesne/archetypal/docs/schedules.rst

     idf = ar.load_idf(<idf-file-path>)
     this_schedule = Schedule(sch_name='name', idf=idf)

-On can create the year-week-day representation for any schedule object by invoking the :py:meth:`archetypal.Schedule.to_year_week_day` method:
+One can create the `year-week-day` representation for any schedule object by invoking the :py:meth:`archetypal.Schedule .to_year_week_day` method:

 .. code-block:: python